taku686/ThreeKingdomsBomaerMan2/Assets/ExternalAssets/Effect/Hovl Studio/AAA Projectiles Vol 1/Demo scenes/Readme.txt

     Light strongly loads the game if you don't use light probes or something else.

 3)Scripts
-3.1) Use "ParticleCollisionInstance" script with particle system.
+3.1) Use "HS_ParticleCollisionInstance" script with particle system.
 It works if you turn on "Send Collision Messages " in the particle system (Collision tab).
+3.2) Set (Not destroy) in "HS_ProjectileMover" if you want to control projectiles by disabling and activation.

 4)Quality
 4.1) For better sparks quality enable "Anisotropic textures: Forced On" in quality settings.

+SUPPORT ASSET FOR BiRP, URP or HDRP is here --> Tools > RP changer for Hovl Studio Assets

-Contact me if you have any problems or questions.
+Contact me if you have any questions.
-My email: gorobecn2@gmail.com
+My email: hovlstudio1@gmail.com